xtiansimon/gig_freelancer_for_wp/README.md

     $ cd /home/mydomain/public_html/fooproject/live.fooproject/

-2. Create `.gitignore` file for the current installation.

-There are plenty of examples on the internet.
+2. **Create `.gitignore` file for the current installation.** There are plenty of examples on the internet.
 At this point, I'm concerned only with sensitive information

         # Ignore configuration files that may contain sensitive information.
         wp-config.php

-3. Create git project repo OR update current git repo

-I originally had a git repo with `live` and `dev` versions.
+3. **Create git project repo OR update current git repo** I originally had a git repo with `live` and `dev` versions.
 After I stopped developing for a time, I went through my subdomains and removed the central repos and `dev` subdomains.
 For this project, I needed to recreate all of the git repos.

-4. Create new:
+4. **Create new** (OR, Update existing project repo):

         $ git init
         $ git add *
         $ git commit .

-OR, Update existing project repo.

-5. Updating Remote name and url

-Update the project repo to point to the central repo:
+5. **Updating Remote name and url** Update the project repo to point to the central repo:

         $ git remote add origin path/to/your/central/git/repo

-Confirm change:
+6. **Confirm change:**

         $ git remote -v

-6. Rename origin to project name

-(I don't think this is necessary, but it's something that I've been doing)
+6. **Rename origin to project name:** (I don't think this is necessary, but it's something that I've been doing)

         $ git remote rename origin fooproject

-7. Push to the Central Repository; Complete initial git repo setup:
+7. **Push to the Central Repository; Complete initial git repo setup:**

         $ git push fooproject master